nicktaras/Session-Initiation-Protocol/README.md

 - I'm trying to make a call "SIP TRYING"
 - I've found a destination and rining it ("RINING")
 - End call ("BYE")

+### SIP Messages

+- Provisional Responses 100 messages

+A. 100 'Trying' (Server knows I'm working on connecting)
+B. 180 'Ringing'
+C. 181 'Call being forwarded'
+D. 183 'Session Progress' Information is being established

+100 - doens't ring.
+180 - means it's actually ringing

+- 200 messages

+A. Success 200
+B. Accepted 202, but not done on the server side

+- 300 messages, Redirect Responses

+A. 300 Mulitple Choices (destination found, but many options)
+B. 301 Moved permanently
+C. 302 Move Temporarily
+D. 305 Use Proxy, info about how to re-connect with Proxy

+- 400 messages, Redirect Responses